 Problem Tree Roots and Planting

-Of course, hindsight is twenty-twenty and it is best to choose plants that have well controlled root systems in your garden.
+Of course, hindsight is 20-20 and it is best to choose plants that have well controlled root systems in your garden.
 However, sometimes you purchase a home with existing trees or you might be uninformed when you install a problem plant.

 Knowledge about problem tree roots and planting only those with non-invasive root systems is the ideal situation.
 Some tree root systems such as Japanese fir, Acacia and Vine maples are considered minimally invasive.
 CalPoly’s Urban Forests Ecosystems Institute has a list of other plants with low root damage potential and other attributes to help you avoid tree root problems.